BROOKLYN, N.Y.—I did this last year come Oscar time, so I figured I might as well do it again this year.

-Welcome, then, to the First Annual Fuji Oscars!
-Today, I will forgo all Oscar hype and bestow honors on my personal favorites in some of the award ceremony's major categories.
-All that was released theatrically last year is fair game—so no arcane rules disqualifying worthy candidates, and no undue emphasis on American films over foreign ones.
+Welcome to The Second Annual Fuji Oscars, when I put up my middle finger to awards-season hype and hand out some recognition to my personal favorites in some of the major categories.
+Once again, all that was released theatrically in the U.S. last year is fair game—so no arcane rules disqualifying worthy candidates, and no undue emphasis on American films over foreign ones.

 Best Performance By an Actress in a Supporting Role: